-Figure 53: Code showing if statements for moving Cat1 around the stage point in direction 90 change x by 2 point in direction 90 change x by 2 if key up arrow pressed? then point in direction 0 change y by 2 if key down arrow pressed? then point in direction 180 change y by 2 '''
+Figure 53: Code showing if statements for moving Cat1 around the stage if key left arrow pressed? then if key up arrow pressed? then if key down arrow pressed? then change y by 2 '''

 You are going to finish with the code you have created (like that shown in Figure 53) and begin a new set of blocks, which will also start working when the green flag is clicked.
 You can put this new set of instructions right beside the one you have already created.
 At the start it will look like Figure 54.